lovett/calendar/README.md

 ```

 ## Linking
 A calendar's default date can be set from the URL hash.
-If present, it takes precedence over the date meta tag.
+If present, it takes precedence over the date meta element.

 The URL hash can be a date or a localized keyword phrase:
   - yyyy-mm-dd